-Doing a QR code test is one of the most important steps to making your QR code, to see if your QR codes work or not before you deploy them.
-To know more about how to do a QR code test, continue reading.
+Doing a QR code test is one of the most crucial steps to making your QR code to see if your QR codes work or not before you deploy them.
+To know more about how to test QR code's readability, continue reading.

 QR code is a two-dimensional barcode that can be scanned in horizontal and vertical form.
 These codes are then generated using a QR code generator online.

 Unlike the standard barcode, QR codes have more capacity when it comes to the allowable amount of data it can input.

 For example, a QR code may contain a video file, a URL file, a PDF, word file that presents information to the end-user when the QR is scanned using the mobile device.

 However, like all of the technological advancement that is surging every now and then, it will always require doing a test to see how it works, how it works, and how it should.

 Similar to QR codes, they also need to be tested before you print and deploy them to your marketing materials.
 For the very reason for you to avoid a major fiasco to your campaign.

 Moreover, you also need to ensure that the QR codes can easily be detected, and redirects scanners to the right information.